A Universal HKR Theorem: The HKR Theorem

 intertwine the two graded mixed structures.
 We can even be more precise, the compatible graded mixed structures on the graded $\Einfinity$-algebra $\DR(A/k)$ form a discrete space which embeds into the set of $k$-linear derivations $A \longrightarrow \Omega_A^1$.

 As a result, we are reduced to proving that, by the above identification, the differential obtain from the $\Filcirclegr$-action on the right hand side

 is indeed equal to the standard de Rham differential.
 For this, we can of course assume that $k=\integerslocalp$, as the general case would be obtained by base change.
-But in this case all complexes involved are torsion free; one may then simply base change to $\bbQ$ to check the the mixed structure above is the de Rham differential.
-But the result is well known in characteristic zero (see \cite{MR2862069}). \\ Parts (c) and (d) are direct consequences of the discussion following Construction \ref{filteredglobalsectionsfixedpoints}.
-In particular, when $A$ is discrete and smooth, then $\Ofil(\filteredloops X)\in \Qcoh(\B \Filcircle)$ is homologically bounded above in the sense of (\ref{beckchevalley2foropen}) above. \end{proof} \end{theorem}
+But in this case all complexes involved are torsion free; one may then simply base change to $\bbQ$ to check the mixed structure above is the de Rham differential.
+But the result is well known in characteristic zero (see \cite{MR2862069}). \\